chgara/chgara/README.md

 <br />
 <br />

+---

 ## Expertise

 - Create Webs, apps and webapps
   - Nodays webapps are not only important for companies like facebook or netflix, a little commerce with a great page, ecommerce... can be distinguished by far.
 I only use great and innovative technologies that can scale with the time and will remain in the next years.
-- Share Freebies
+- Blockchain technologies
-  - Everything that I used to create the products can be downloaded for free under MIT License.
-People have already trusted and used them in thousands of sites.
+  - In todays world Blockchain technologie is extremly important so I develop smart contracts to "decentralize the world"
 - Implement powers
   - As a Full Stack developer I can create a product from zero, the backend, the frontend, themobile app, using the best technologies in the market.

 <br />

+---

 ## My projects